Australian Rail Track Corporation: History

 In November 1996, the Australian Government announced a major rail reform package that included the sale of government-owned train operators Australian National and National Rail, and the establishment of ARTC to manage the sections of the interstate rail network which had been controlled by the two former organisations.

 ARTC was incorporated in February 1998, with operations starting in July 1998 when the lines managed by Australian National's Track Australia were transferred to it.
 These were the lines from Kalgoorlie to Port Augusta, Tarcoola to Alice Springs, Port Augusta to Whyalla, Adelaide to Broken Hill, Adelaide to Serviceton, and the Outer Harbor line in Adelaide.
 Its inaugural CEO was David Marchant.

 In 2000, the Tarcoola to Alice Springs line was leased to the Asia Pacific Transport Consortium as part of the project to extend the line to Darwin.

 Victoria

 In 1999, ARTC signed a five-year deal with VicTrack, the rail manager for the Victorian government, to lease the standard gauge North East line from Albury to Melbourne and the Western standard gauge line from Melbourne to Serviceton.
 This was later extended for another 10 years, and in May 2008 for another 45 years.

 As part of the lease extension, the run-down and under-utilised broad-gauge line from Seymour to Albury, that paralleled the standard gauge line, was leased to ARTC and converted to standard gauge.
 Included was construction of the five-kilometre Wodonga Rail Bypass which eliminated 11 level crossings in that city.

 In March 2009, the Portland line from Maroona to Portland would be leased to ARTC for 50 years, with $15 million to be invested in the line.

-ARTC also manages the Oaklands railway line between Benalla, Victoria and Oaklands, NSW.
+ARTC also manages the Oaklands railway line between Benalla, Victoria and Oaklands, New South Wales.